Pivot Table Filter in Excel (Table of Contents)

 Introduction to Pivot Table Filter

 A Pivot Table filter is something that we get when we create a pivot table by default.
-First, create a table using a Pivot Table; we can see the first field, which is either a Row or Column, will have one filter.
-Click on the drop-down arrow or press the ALT + Down navigation key to go into the filter list.
+First, create a table using a Pivot Table; the first field, either a Row or Column, will have one filter.
+Click on the drop-down arrow or press the ALT + Down navigation key to enter the filter list.
 In that drop-down list, we have traditional filter options.
 In another way, we can filter the data by clicking right on those fields.

 Let’s look at the multiple ways of using the filter in PIVOT.